 The first true wireless earbuds date back to 2014, but it was the release of Apple’s AirPods in 2016 that really fired them into the mainstream.
-True wireless means that there isn’t any kind of cord tethering the two earbuds together, as opposed to just wireless earphones like the Powerbeats3 Wireless or Google’s original Pixel Buds, and they are the next natural progression of wireless earbuds.
-Fewer and fewer people want wires of any type, and it’s as simple as that.
+True wireless means that there isn’t any kind of cord tethering the two earbuds together, as opposed to just wireless earphones like the Powerbeats or Beats Flex, and since those first AirPods, the market for true wireless earbud has come a long way.

-Apple’s AirPods set the benchmark for wireless earbuds, but the market has moved far beyond them now.
-Here are all the best options for 2021
+Apple’s AirPods set the benchmark for wireless earbuds back in 2016, but the market has moved far beyond them now.
+Here are all the best options for 2021.

 Apple AirPods Pro